podtato-head/podtato-head/delivery/CNABwithPorter/README.md

     ```console
     $ porter credentials generate kube --tag theotherside/helloservice-porter:v0.1.0
-    Generating new credential kube from bundle hello-server
+    Generating new credential kube from bundle podtatoserver
-    ==> 1 credentials required for bundle hello-server
+    ==> 1 credentials required for bundle podtatoserver
     ?
 How would you like to set credential "kubeconfig"
     file path
     ?
 Enter the path that will be used to set credential "kubeconfig"